rust-lang/book/src/ch15-00-smart-pointers.md

 pointers *own* the data that they point to.
 That is, they have extra capabilities that references don't, hence the "smart" nickname.

-We've actually already encounted a few smart pointers in this book, we didn't call them that by name, though.
-For example, in a certian sense, `String` and `Vec<T>` from Chapter 8 are both smart pointers.
-They own some memory and allow you to manipualate it.
+We've actually already encountered a few smart pointers in this book, we didn't call them that by name, though.
+For example, in a certain sense, `String` and `Vec<T>` from Chapter 8 are both smart pointers.
+They own some memory and allow you to manipulate it.
 Another good example is `File`, which we used for our I/O project in Chapter 12: it owns and manages a file handle that the operating system gives us.